 You have options with regard to a release of the levy on your financial accounts.
 First, if the levy poses a proven financial hardship, the levy will be released.
 Second, the IRS may be required to release the levy under certain circumstances, which typically include:

-- You pay the debt you owe, including taxes, penalties, and interest.
+- You pay the liabilities you owe, including taxes, penalties, and interest.

 - You declare bankruptcy.

-- A showing that if the IRS releases your funds, that release will help you pay your tax debt.
+- A showing that if the IRS releases your funds, that release will help you pay your tax liabilities.

 - You enter into an Installment Plan Agreement and as part of the terms of that agreement, a release of the levy is required.

-- The property's value is more than what was owed and releasing the levy will not prevent the IRS from collecting on the debt.
+- The property's value is more than what was owed and releasing the levy will not prevent the IRS from collecting on the liabilities.

 There are other situations when a levy may be released, and it usually falls on the behavior of the IRS, to which an experienced attorney like Juda Gabaie will identify and appropriately respond.
 These include: